 Pinterest is a fantastic place to start for inspiration – we regularly update ours with real kitchen installations; you can get inspired here.

-With all things – there may be the need to compromise when discussing your new kitchen – but what are you willing to compromise on?
+With all things – there may be the need to compromise when discussing your new kitchen – but consider what are your 'must-haves' versus your 'would-love' features?

 Setting a realistic budget for your project will help considerably when making purchasing or design decisions during the process.
-At Moulton Kitchens our designers will discuss budget and costs with you openly from your first meeting.
-Generally; within two design visits you will be in a position to make a fully informed decision regarding the purchase of your new kitchen.
+At Moulton Kitchens, our project costs range anywhere from £20k up to £70k depending on the size and scale of your plans.
+Once we have completed your initial designs, we can give you a detailed break down of all costs.
+We believe that being completely upfront with costs is very important to us and our customers.
+Generally, within two design visits you will be in a position to make a fully informed decision regarding the purchase of your new kitchen.

 Thoughts on layout?